 Whatever the real pain points might be, they need to be documented and presented to all interested parties during the rollout.
 To make sure all employees and leaders know what the real goals of the transformation are, maintain a living document or a wiki page with all the details.

-Make it very explicit who the owners of the lean transformation are.
-You will obviously need to have an approval from the board, but who on the board is the sponsor?
+Make it very explicit who the owners of the Lean transformation are.
+You will obviously need to have approval from the board, but who is the sponsor on the board?
 Is it you?
 Is it your boss?
 Who is going to “buy more time” when things don’t go according to plan (they will).
 Is that person “owning” the problems you’re trying to solve?
 Do they really care if this particular challenge gets solved?
 If nobody is willing to stand with their name behind the Lean transformation, chances of success dramatically go down.

-If we should sum it all with a single word, it should be transparency.
-The more information people have the greater their support might be.
+If we should sum it all up in a single word, it should be transparency.
+The more information people have, the greater their support might be.
 Create as much transparency into the goals and invite everyone to participate to the best of their abilities.

 You might actually be surprised by the input you get from some of the people.
 What if some of the challenges could be tackled in a much simpler manner, but nobody thought of it?
 Not very likely, but possible.

-Answering this question should provide the list of process improvements to be made.
-Be warned though – this should not be a specification telling everyone how to improve their process, but rather a general outline of the processes that have to be improved.
+Answering this question should provide a list of process improvements to be made.
+Be warned, though – this should not be a specification telling everyone how to improve their process but rather a general outline of the processes that have to be improved.

 In other words, the concrete process improvements being implemented have to support the larger goal.
 Improving things for the sake of improving is not what you should be after.